HeartlandTranspersonalAlliance/pskc-site/index.md

 ---
 layout: splash
 permalink: /
-title: "Stop Mayor Lucas' New War On Drugs"
+title: "Stop KC's New War On Drugs"
-excerpt: "Join us at City Hall on December 9th at 10:30am and share your thoughts to city council to help us reject this new drug ordinance that hinders harm reduction efforts while targeting marginalized communities."
+excerpt: "Join us at City Hall **December 9th at 10:30am** to oppose Ordinance 251028—a dangerous proposal that would ban kratom, Delta-8, and harm reduction tools while threatening small businesses with jail time.
+Your voice matters."
 header:
   overlay_color: "#000"
   overlay_filter: "0.25"